benjaminfoo/Architect/readme.md

 ## Usage / Keys
 These keys can be used to interact with the mod - they're also shown ingame.

-Choose the next construction (from 0 to 251)
+Choose the next construction (from 0 to ~200) \
 Button: MouseWheel up

-Choose the previous construction (from 0 to 251)
+Choose the previous construction (from 0 to ~200) \
 Button: MouseWheel down

-Create construction
+Create a new construction \
-Button: V
+Key V

-Remove construction
+Remove an newly created construction \
-Button: G
+Key G

 ## Technical